Homepage

 context.authenticity_token

 context.authenticity_token is populated by the server and automatically included in every form generated by the {% form %} tag.
 It is used to mitigate Cross Site Request Forgery attacks.
-It has to be added to the payload in all server requests other than GET.
+It must be added to the payload in all server requests other than GET.

 context.constants